On the Road in Rajasthan: "Horn Please!"

 See you at the oasis.

-The late Daniel Patrick Moynihan, the former United States Ambassador to India, called the traffic "functional anarchy."
+Daniel Patrick Moynihan, the former US Ambassador to India, called the traffic "functional anarchy."

 In "The Holy Cow and other Indian Stories" Tarun Chopra explains that all animals are considered holy; the cow is the most holy.
 So when a cow is no longer productive she is not shipped to a Ken-L-Ration factory or to your local Coach emporium.
 Cows are turned loose where they are fed by the community as a matter of piety.